Dining Out at Restaurants in Jakarta

 There may be more than one waiter attending your table and the person who brings you the bill may not be the one that waited on you.
 The person that clears the table may be different again.
 So, instead of leaving money on the table or including extra with the payment ... you may choose to hand the money directly to the waiter/waitress to be sure it gets to him/her.
 More info on tipping

 Many better restaurants in Jakarta allow their patrons to bring a bottle of wine from home and will only charge a corkage fee.
 With the high costs of quality wine in Jakarta, this service is welcome!
-Corkage fees range from Rp100.000 to Rp 250.000 per bottle.
+Corkage fees range from Rp 100.000 to Rp 500.000 per bottle.
 Be sure you agree on a price BEFORE the wine steward opens the bottle.
 The restaurant management may be amenable to reducing the corkage fee, if you are good at bargaining!
 Members of the Wine and Spirits Circle get free corkage in many restaurants.

 Loyalty Cards/Frequent Diner cards

 It is also common for credit card companies to have a cooperative agreement "kerja sama" with restaurants so that the restaurant will give a discount ranging from 10-50% off when using their specific credit card.
+If you contact your credit card company, they will be able to provide you with the list of establishments where cardholders can expect discounts.

 Hotel Loyalty programs

 In addition to restaurant loyalty cards, many of the five-star hotels in Jakarta have loyalty card programs as well.
-For a sum of money you will receive a loyalty card which is used for identity purposes only (not to charge) and/or a bunch of coupons.
+For a sum of money you will receive a loyalty card which is used for identity purposes only (not to charge) and/or a book of coupons.
 The card/vouchers entitle the member to a free night's stay, free meals, two-for-the-price-of-one meals and varying discounts on meals, depending on the number in the party, as well as other services.
 There is a time limit in which you can use the benefits, usually a one-year period.

 In general, within the Indonesian culture, the person who invites others to dine out pays the bill.
 It would be more common for an Indonesian friend or business colleague to invite you to a restaurant for a meal than to their home.
 There are several reasons for this - inability of their staff to cook international cuisine, lack of space in the home for entertaining, unwillingness to show their 'private sanctum' to others, and a preference to dine out to show their good financial standing.
 Don't be offended if you are not invited to your Indonesian colleagues' homes to meet their families, it is just not customary.
 On the other hand, there are many westernized Indonesians who wouldn't hesitate to extend an invitation to a colleague or visiting expat to dine in their home; accept the invitation as an honor rarely given.